-For cheaper fiberglass filters, it's recommended that you change your filter every 30 days.
-For higher-end pleated fibers, it's recommended that you change them every 6 months.
-However, if you have allergies, asthma, or live with dogs, these suggestions may not be the best option.
-When you buy a new filter, it will say how long it should last on the package.
+When using fiberglass filters that are less pricey, it is advisable to change your filter every 30 days.
+Besides, we recommend changing the expensive filters every 6 months.
+For example, if you have allergies, asthma, or live with dogs, the later may the best option for you.
+When you buy a new filter it will tell you how it long it will last, and you will see the information on it.

 What Happens if Your Air Filter isn’t Changed?